kmoy1/kmoy1.github.io/notes/cs186/Parallel Operations.md

 If we have a *massive* table and want to join it with a relatively miniscule table, **broadcast join** might be the way to go.

-Let’s say $R$ is a 1,000,000 page table, round robin partitioned.
+Let’s say $R$ is a 1,000,000 page table, (round robin) *partitioned already*.
 Let's say $S$ is a 100 page table that is not partitioned (all on a single machine).
 We could do one of the parallel join algorithms discussed above, but those require partitioning *all* records of both $R$ and $S$.
 Given the size of $R$, we don't really want to do that (massive network cost).

 A broadcast join solves this problem because we send a copy of the smaller relation ($S$) to *every* machine, i.e. ALL the records of $S$ go to every machine.
 Then, each machine does a local join, and concatenates, as usual.
 Even though each machine might be doing more work compared to if we did parallel SMJ/GHJ, the point is we **avoid partitioning a fatass relation over the network**.
 So we save a bunch of IOs.